hernamvel/positrace/README.md

 ```

 Look at `IpStackServiceProvider#fetch` to see how data
-is expected tu be returned
+is expected tu be returned / exceptions to be raised.

-- Change `/confg/geolocator.yml` with the new locator im
+- Change `/confg/geolocator.yml` with the new locator in
 the proper environment.
 Example:

 ```